If You Have Bone Cancer

 • Do you know the stage of my cancer?

-• If not, how and when will you find out the stage?
+• If not, how and when will you know?

 • Would you explain what the stage means for me?